Distributional Inverse Homogenization: 2D Periodic Homogenization

-\textbf{Results:} For inference we set $\tau$ to $10^{-3}$ to allow gradients to flow through the Voronoi construction and learn $w$.
-Figure~\ref{fig:Per_2D_AddW_conv} shows the convergence of the loss, and $(w, a)$ against $(a^\dagger, w^\dagger).$ The inference ran in $5\times9.33$ hours.
+\textbf{Results:} For inference we set $\tau$ to $10^{-3}$ to allow gradients to flow through the Voronoi construction and estimate $w$.
+Figure~\ref{fig:Loc_Per_2D_conv} shows the convergence of the objective, and $(w, a)$ against $(a^\dagger, w^\dagger).$ The inference ran in $5\times9.33$ hours.
 The relative error on the recovered $w$ is 1.76\%, and for $a$ is $0.35\%$.
 The relative error on $a$ is 0.383\% and the relative error on $w$ is 0.97\%.